 My template for planning feature articles really works and it saves you time when you are writing.

-Since I’ve started using this method, I would say I am producing articles at least 30 – 40 per cent more quickly than I was before.
+Since I’ve started using this method, I am producing articles at least 30 – 40% more quickly than I was before.

 Are you a plotter or a pantser?
 Do you have any tips for writing smarter and faster?